 Combination tickets and tourist passes for the Palace of Versailles and related sights:

-- The Versailles Passeport is a day ticket that gives admission to all sights at the Estate of Versailles.
-The passport costs €21.50 (€29 to include the musical gardens and fountain show when applicable).
+- The Versailles Passeport (or full access) is a day ticket that gives admission to all sights at the Estate of Versailles.
+The passport costs €24 (€32 to include the musical gardens and fountain show when applicable).
 The main palace must be seen on the stated reservation time — other sites may be seen at any time.

-- The popular Paris Museum Pass gives admission to the main palace (chateau) and the Estate of Trianon (making free time-slot reservations are essential).
+- The popular Paris Museum Pass gives admission to the main palace (chateau) and the Estate of Trianon (making free time-slot reservations is essential).
 The museum pass does not cover access to the garden on musical gardens or fountain show days.
-Tickets for the gardens are available at the palace or online, queues are not a major problem.
+Tickets for the gardens are available at the palace or online, queues are usually not a major problem.

 Visitors to Versailles not interested in seeing all the estate may save a little by buying only tickets to individual sights.
 Three tickets are available:

-- Château (Main Palace of Versailles with timed admission) — €19.50
+- Château (Main Palace of Versailles with timed admission) — €24 (free for under 18 & EU youths).

-- Estate of Trianon (Marie Antoinette Queen’s Hamlet) — €12.
+- Estate of Trianon (Marie Antoinette Queen’s Hamlet) — €12 (free for under 18 & EU youths).

-- Gardens — generally free but €10.50 in summer.
+- Gardens — €11 in summer (€10 for under 18s and EU youths, free for children under 6).
 The Grandes Eaux Musicales fountains play mostly on weekends and music is played most summer weekdays with extra groves open.
-The garden is free on most Mondays even in summer.
+The garden is free in the winter season and in summer on most Mondays when buildings are closed.

 - The park — always free.